-Admission into the nursing major is conditional until all pre-requisite classes (including those taken during the semester of application) are completed with a grade of "C" or better, and health/immunization forms, criminal background check, American Heart Association CPR Certification for Health Care Professionals and drug screening are completed and accepted.
-For information about what courses must be completed or in-progress at the time of application, refer to the School of Nursing section on p.
-90.
+Admission into the Betty M. Dean School of Nursing is conditional until all prerequisite classes (including those taken during the semester of application) are completed with a grade of "C" or better, and health/immunization forms, criminal background check, American Heart Association CPR Certification for Health Care Professionals and drug screening are completed and accepted.
+For information about what courses must be completed or in-progress at the time of application, refer to the Betty M. Dean School of Nursing section on p.
+94.